botscrew-projects/bot-framework-messenger/README.md

 * You can autowire `com.botscrew.messengercdk.service.TokenizedSender`
     to send messages with your custom access token

+## Development
-## Messenger CDK is under development and for now it supports next types of events from Facebook Messenger:
+*Messenger CDK is under development and for now it supports next types of events from Facebook Messenger:*
 * Text
 * Postback
 * Location